Meet Newcastle’s next cohort of entrepreneurs.

 Challenge Community Services’ Beth Innes, who designed and secured government funding for the “completely new” program, which is in its second week, said it would cover “pretty much every aspect of starting a business”.

-“I guess the reason the idea came about is because people with disabilities, more so physical disabilities, are actually over-represented as business owners,” she said.
+“I guess the reason the idea came about is because people with disability, more so physical disability, are actually over-represented as business owners,” she said.

 “Some of them because they can’t get mainstream employment.
 A lived experience of having a disability also gives you ideas that other people don’t see.

-“I thought then why not people with intellectual disabilities?
+“I thought then why not people with intellectual disability?
 Because they have faced similar barriers.”